 Guests could build their own yogurt by adding honey and seeds.
 There was also an option to build your own Acai bowl with fruit, seeds, and nuts.

 Interestingly, the only gluten-free options were fruit and muffins (zucchini and banana nut).
-Later, you could grab lunch from 12 noon to 2:30 pm.
+Later, it offered lunch from 12 noon to 2:30 pm.

 Luminae And Blu Restaurants